Senior Gear Editor

 Additional Features

-While volume and shape of the foil board should be your main deciding factors, it’s definitely worth considering the other aspects that make up a foil board.
+While the volume and shape of a foil board should be your main deciding factors, it’s definitely worth considering the other aspects that make up a foil board.

 Strap Connection Points